Hargeek/kubectl-cluster/README.md

 ## kubectl plugin: kubectl-cluster

-A simple kubectl plugin: supports specifying cluster names when using kubectl
+`kubectl-cluster` is a simple kubectl plugin: supports specifying cluster names when using kubectl

 If you have a multi-cluster config file in the ~/.kube directory, you can use it